hiivan/hiivan.github.io/_posts/2020-07-05-journaling-as-a-tool-for-self-therapy-and-self-help.md

 ---
 layout: post
-title: Journaling as a tool for self-therapy and self-help.
+title: Journaling as a tool for self-therapy.
 date: 2020-07-05
 categories: Posts📌
 tags: [self-help]